Enjoy this easy, vegan, and clean banana chia pudding for breakfast, as a snack, or dessert.

 - 3/4 cup unsweetened almond milk

 - 1 tbsp pure maple syrup, as needed for additional sweetness

 - garnish sliced bananas, chopped cashews

-Add the mashed banana to a small container - I like to use glass mason jars, followed by the almond milk (or your milk of choice), white chia seeds, vanilla extract, and ground cinnamon.
+Add the mashed banana to a small container - I like to use a mason jar, followed by the almond milk (or your milk of choice), white chia seeds, vanilla extract, and ground cinnamon.
 For a little added sweetness, you can also add in a little pure maple syrup.